Compare the best UK cryptocurrency apps in 2022

 Virtually all of them are free to download, but you are likely to encounter fees and commissions with those that allow you to trade or spend cryptocurrency.
 All of these services aim to make money, and you should be able to find a detailed breakdown of fees in their terms and conditions.

 Fees vary by platform, but you will commonly be charged some form of transaction fee when purchasing crypto.
 This amount will often reduce or even be eliminated if you execute a certain amount of regular transactions.

 The majority are safe due to the advanced level of software development and encryption that has contributed to their creation.
 However, you should check the safety features before installing one in our reviews section.

 Not all of them, no. In the UK, any regulation will generally be to check for instances of money laundering, but it is not legally required for most services to submit to regulation.
-This policy varies by location, so make sure to research the rules in your jurisdiction.

 Yes, some with website counterparts allow you to easily move from desktop to mobile and vice versa.